Conifer Grove

-Conifer Grove is an upper-middle class suburb of Auckland, in northern New Zealand.
+Conifer Grove is a suburb of Auckland, in northern New Zealand.
 Located on the eastern shores of the Pahurehure Inlet, on the Manukau Harbour, under authority of the Auckland Council.
-The suburb makes up the western side of the Takanini urban area and is in the Manurewa-Papakura ward of Auckland City.
-The suburb is known for its tree-lined streets, bay views, and until 2018 its border with the Manukau Golf Course.
-It includes the recent Waiata Shores subdivision developed by Fletcher Living.
+Established in 1974 at the former site of a farm, the suburb makes up the western side of the Takanini urban area and is in the Manurewa-Papakura ward of Auckland.
+It includes the Waiata Shores subdivision developed by Fletcher Living in 2018, at the site of the former Manukau Golf Course.